 Mugwort tea has potential risks and side effects.
 Certain people should avoid it due to allergies or health conditions.
 It’s crucial to be aware of these issues before drinking mugwort tea.

-See also Pine Needle Tea Benefits: Ancient Wisdom for Modern Health
+See also Chamomile Tea Benefits: Boosting Health and Wellness

 Potential Side Effects